golioth/docs/docs/partials/setup-zephyr.md

 ### Install Dependencies

-#### Python3

-1. Open the command line by hitting the Windows key, typing `cmd.exe` and pressing enter.
-2. Type `python3`
-3. If python3 is installed, the interpreter will open and display the version.
-Type `exit()` to exit.
-4. If python3 is not installed, the Windows Store will automatically open and offer to install it.
-    * Test it: Go back to to the command line, type `python3` to launch then interpreter, `exit()` to exit.
-    * Alternatively you can [download Python3 directly](https://www.python.org/downloads/windows/) and install it manually.

 #### Package Manager: Chocolatey

 The [chocolatey](https://chocolatey.org/) package manager needs to be installed to fetch software packages required by Zephyr.